MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-declarative.md

 The root schema file contains the schemas of all the components that are consumed by your bot.
 Every consumer of declarative files, including [Composer][composer], needs a schema file.

-The `dialog:merge` command is used to generate your projects schema file.
+The `dialog:merge` command is used to generate your project's schema file.
 You will need to run this command anytime you add a new package or create or modify your own components.

 This creates a file named **app.schema** in the current directory, unless specified otherwise using the `-o` option.
 This file is referenced by the `"$schema` keyword in each of the `.dialog` files in your project.